PragnyaKalvakol/GDP-I-GROUP-4/README.md

 - Easy learning curve.
 - Cost-saving.

+##### Advantages of flutter
+- Flutter-based apps are very smooth in their performance which makes for great UX.
+- With a single code base, quality assurance and testing usually takes much less time.
+- Developing in Flutter is very fast and efficient.

 #### Dart

 <p>Dart is a client-optimized language for fast apps on any platform.It is an open source and scalable programming language with many built-in libraries.Dart can be extensively used to create single-page applications.</p>